 But even iniquity does not exhaust the Biblical idea of sin.
 The Apostle Paul writes about sin as a power that enslaves in Romans 6-7.
 In Romans 3:9 he says that all humanity is under the power of sin, and in Romans 6:12 he commands us not to let sin be our masters and so enslave us.
 In Romans 7:15-20, Paul realizes that he is no longer the one in control of his own actions because he does what he doesn’t want to do and doesn’t do what he wishes to do.
 In fact he goes so far as to say that it is no longer him who does the sinful deeds but the sin dwelling in him!
 For a long time I wondered what Paul meant that it was no longer him that was acting but the sin dwelling in him.
 Augustine (400 AD) understood Paul to be saying that human nature had become defective as a result of the fall and produced sin because it did not operate correctly.
 The human will had become twisted and evil and this was the source of human sin.
 When we became Christians we received the Holy Spirit who began the work of gradually renewing human nature and would eventually restore human nature to perfection when we are raised from the dead at Christ’s return.
 Most Christian teaching has followed Augustine’s understanding of Paul.

 But it seems to me that Augustine has not taken Paul’s words seriously enough: “It is no longer I who do it but the sin dwelling in me.”
-It seems that Paul distinguishes “sin” from the “I” and that “sin” is not just a part of the “I” or some defect in the “I.” No, sin is a power greater than the human self which has invaded the human world (Romans 5:12) and taken over humanity from the outside, though not dwelling within human beings.
+It seems that Paul distinguishes “sin” from the “I” and that “sin” is not just a part of the “I” or some defect in the “I.” No, sin is a power greater than the human self which has invaded the human world (Romans 5:12) and taken over humanity from the outside.
 Sin is not a defect in human nature; it is a misuse and abuse of human beings by a spiritual power.
 In fact Paul describes sin as a spirit of slavery in Romans 8:15.

 But what is this spirit that controls and operates human beings from within?
 Paul identifies the spirit of sin in another letter: “You were dead because of the trespasses and sins in which you once lived, when you followed the way of this world, and the ruler of the power of the air, the spirit that now operates in those who are disobedient” (Eph.
 2:1-2).
 Almost all interpreters understand this as a reference to Satan.
 Satan is the ruler of the power of the air — what does this mean?
 Just as air is universal and inescapable and is the element we breathe in and out all the time, so Satan is the spirit which sinful humanity breathes as its atmosphere and air.
 Just as I am in the air and the air is in me, so sinful humanity is in Satan and Satan dwells in them.
 But wait a minute, you might object, Satan is not omnipresent like God is; he is limited in space and time.
 And so he is.
 But just as the atmosphere of the earth is one place at one time, but as far as human beings are concerned it is universal, so Satan is everywhere that human beings are, but unlike God he is not in the plants and rocks and animals and stars.
 Satan is not omnipresent, but everywhere he needs to be.